 The complaints policy was clearly displayed on the website and in the service.
 The complaints procedure was also displayed in the service, and this informed patients they could complain to Healthcare Improvement Scotland at any time during the complaints process.

-We reviewed three complaints made to the service in the last year and saw the complaints process was followed in all cases.
-All complaints were managed through the governance team and the service manager.
+We reviewed two complaints made to the service in the last year and saw the complaints process was followed in both cases.
+One complaint had been investigated by the regional nurse manager.
+The second complaint was investigated by the regional nurse manager, the national nurse manager and the service's medical support team.